With You (Jessica Simpson song): Oceania and Europe

-In Australia, the single debuted at number twenty-five on the ARIA Charts for the week of April 4, 2004.
-The next week reached at number seventeen.
-Seven weeks later, the song peaked at number four and stayed on the chart for twenty-four weeks.
+In Australia, the single debuted at number 25 on the ARIA Charts for the week of April 4, 2004.
+The next week, it reached at number 17.
+Seven weeks later, the song peaked at number four and stayed on the chart for 24 weeks.
 The single became her highest peak at the time and her first top-five in that country.
 Later was certified Platinum by ARIA, denoting shipments of 70,000 units within the country.
-In New Zealand, the song only reached at number thirty-nine on the issue of April 19, 2004.
+In New Zealand, the song only reached at number 39 on the issue of April 19, 2004.

 In United Kingdom, the song debuted at number seven on the issue dated June 20, 2004.
-The single stayed on the chart for eight weeks and became her fourth top-twenty there.
-In Norway, the single debuted at number eleven.
-It descended at number thirteen the next week and stayed on the chart for six weeks.
-It became her third top-twenty in that country since "Irresistible" (2001).
-In Ireland, the song debuted at number eleven on the issue dated June 17, 2004.
+The single stayed on the chart for eight weeks and became her fourth top 20 there.
+In Norway, the single debuted at number 11.
+It descended at number 13 the next week and stayed on the chart for six weeks.
+It became her third top-20 hit in that country since "Irresistible" (2001).
+In Ireland, the song debuted at number 11 on the issue dated June 17, 2004.
 The single became her highest peak at the time there.
-Due to its appearance on several European charts, the song peaked at number twenty-five on the European Hot 100 Singles chart.

 Music video

 Development and release

-As the single was released while Simpson's reality show, Newlyweds, was still on air and at the peak of its popularity, the video of the song was created to parallel the show.
+As the single was released while Simpson's reality show, Newlyweds: Nick and Jessica, was still on air and at the peak of its popularity, the video of the song was created to parallel the show.
 The music video for "With You" was filmed in October 2003, by Elliott Lester.
 This is the last music video in which Simpson and then-husband Nick Lachey appear together as husband and wife.

 Synopsis

-She is featured chowing down on Chicken of the Sea tuna—an allusion to the first episode, where she asks if the famous tuna brand is really chicken—and buffalo wings, a reference to another gaffe of hers, when she asks if buffalo wings come from buffalo.
+Simpson is featured chowing down on Chicken of the Sea tuna—an allusion to the first episode, where she asks if the famous tuna brand is really chicken—and buffalo wings, a reference to another gaffe of hers, when she asks if buffalo wings come from buffalo.
 At one point she is sporting a T-shirt reading "plata-ma-pus," the way Jessica thought "platypus" was pronounced.
 She is shown around the house making haphazard attempts at housekeeping, another reference to the first episode, when Lachey reproves her for not trying to do more around the house herself.
 In the video, she floods a sink with soapsuds and awkwardly tries to Swiffer the kitchen floor; a later scene shows her trying to sort dirty laundry.
 She is also seen golfing, another thing she has difficulty with on the show.